Operational Updates – December 1, 2020

 - All guests and staff are required to wear masks while on the VBSPCA premises and to check in with our greeter at the door before entering the building.

 - The VBSPCA Clinic curbside check-in will remain in effect indefinitely.
 Clients are to park in the pre-designated parking spaces and send a text to the number on the parking sign.
 The clinic income restrictions remain modified to ensure all community members have access to care.
 New patients are directed to fill out an appointment request form here.

 - We are excited to announce that two of our veterinarians are out on maternity leave with brand new little ones at home!
 This temporary shift in staffing will postpone mobile clinic services until the new year and all clinic clients are directed to our 3040 Holland Road location.
 The Neuter Scooter is anticipated to hit the road again in January 2021.

 - As restrictions remain in all areas of in-person learning, we will continue to offer educational experiences virtually.
-Children are invited to subscribe to our seasonal Pawsitive Press newsletter here, participate in our Fall Reading Challenge here, or sign up for our weekly Tale for Two reading program here.
+Children are invited to subscribe to our seasonal Pawsitive Press newsletter here, participate in our activity of the month here, or sign up for our weekly Tale for Two reading program here.
 We encourage families to continue to check our website for new virtual activities.

 - Volunteers are welcomed back in the building.
 All new and existing volunteers are required to sign a form in acknowledgement of our new safety protocols.